-The analysis of 2,497 websites in the Arab region reveals the current state of digital accessibility.
+The analysis of the homepage of 2,863 websites in the Arab region reveals the current state of digital accessibility.
 While there are successes, overall compliance with WCAG standards varies widely.
 Automated testing helps identify some accessibility issues but can only find about 30-50% of barriers, often missing specific user experiences.
 Therefore, manual and usability testing, involving real users with disabilities and experts, is essential for a thorough evaluation.